FedIN: Federated Intermediate Layers Learning for Model Heterogeneity: Introduction

 \section{Introduction}

 The massive increase in the usage of Internet-of-Things (IoT) devices induces enormous amounts of data from users \cite{8994077}.
-Managing these IoT data efficiently without invading user privacy becomes a significant concern. \textbf{Federated Learning} (FL) \cite{mcmahan2017communication} is proposed as a distributed machine learning paradigm that enables collaborative training on the IoT data while keeping the user data locally.
-To be more specific, in FedAvg \cite{mcmahan2017communication}, the first training paradigm introducing the details of FL, all the clients transmit weights from their local models to the server after a few local training epochs.
+Managing these IoT big data efficiently without invading user privacy becomes a significant concern. \textbf{Federated Learning} (FL) \cite{mcmahan2017communication} is proposed as a distributed machine learning paradigm that enables collaborative training on the IoT data while keeping the user data locally.
+FedAvg \cite{mcmahan2017communication} is the first training paradigm introducing the details of FL.
+All the clients transmit weights from their local models to the server after a few local training epochs.
 The server averages these weights to update the global model and sends this model back to clients.